juanferEspinosa/ga4-datalayers/README.md

 The next step is to be clear the purpose of each event, define the information you want to collect, modify the following datalayers with your custom examples, ask your developer to implement, and finally test them with Google Tag Manager.

-In my particular case, here is how I defined the event sequence within the ecommerce section.
+In my example, here is how I defined the event sequence of the ecommerce section.

 1. A user views in the product list of a category and view them.                        ➡️ **Event:**  [_view_item_list_](https://gist.github.com/juanferEspinosa/2a402392488fe40801c83d6fe627df9a)
 2. A user clicks a particular product to read more information about it.                   ➡️ **Event:** [_select_item_](https://gist.github.com/0c83381d1ffad4bb2834a4ad6706e567.git)